BjornFJohansson/An-Hour-of-Python/README.md

 This is not to say that one computer language (such as Python) is necessarily better than another for all purposes.
 However, it is safe to say that Python is probably one of the best for beginners.

-Because of its simplicity, Python is suitable both for beginners and for people who do not code every day (like me).
+Because of its simplicity, Python is suitable for people who do not code every day (like me).
 It is suitable both for quick scripts for automation of some repetitive task but also for complex software with graphical interfaces and websites.

 One of the most important advantages of Python is the **large size of its community**, since this means that you can often find questions and answers to your coding problems by a simply searching with [google](https://www.google.com/search?q=loop+over+a+dictionary+python).